isaacward1/homeserv-sec/README.md

 # homeserv-sec

-A repo for documenting the installation process, configuration, and maintenance of security and monitoring tools on my home server.
+A public journal for documenting the installation process, configuration, and maintenance of security and monitoring tools on my home server.